Marcos López

 Marcos Johan López Lanfranco (born 20 November 1999) is a Peruvian professional footballer who plays as a left-back for Danish Superliga club Copenhagen, and the Peru national team.

 Club career

+San Martín

 López started his professional career with San Martín in 2016.

+Sporting Cristal

 On 4 September 2017, he signed with Primera División club Sporting Cristal.

+San Jose Earthquakes

 In January 2019, López signed with San Jose Earthquakes.

+2020: Loan to Reno 1868

 On 22 April 2020, López joined Reno 1868 on loan.

+Feyenoord

 On 8 August 2022, Feyenoord announced that it had signed López on a four-year contract.
 He made his debut for the club on 11 August 2022 in a 3–0 win over Sparta Rotterdam.

+2024–25: Loan to Copenhagen

 On August 22, 2024 Danish Superliga club F.C.
 Copenhagen confirmed that they had hired López with an option to buy included, until June 2025.

+Copenhagen

 In June 2025, López joined Copenhagen on a permanent deal.